 Springbucks (common, black and white), Blesbuck (common and white), Impala, Wildebeests

-( black and blue) , Kudu, Gemsbuck, Red Hartebeest and Mountain Reedbuck.
+( black and blue) , Kudu ( the Cape variety which is smaller than the Greater Kudu ), Gemsbuck, Red Hartebeest and Mountain Reedbuck.

 All Other species occur in good huntable numbers.

-Some species are opportunistic / difficult to get and are taken but as incidentals, eg. Bushpig, Genet, Caracal, Jackal.
+Some species are opportunistic / difficult to get and are taken but as incidentals, eg. Genet, Jackal.